Maxipime Side Effects

 Applies to cefepime: injection powder for solution

-Along with its needed effects, cefepime (the active ingredient contained in Maxipime) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, cefepime (the active ingredient contained in Maxipime) may cause unwanted side effects that require medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur while taking cefepime:More common